 The solution: Maintain temporary systems for essential tasks until full migration is complete.

-By anticipating these challenges, businesses can transition smoothly to a modern, high-performing system that scales effortlessly and enhances user trust.
+By anticipating these challenges, businesses can transition smoothly to a modern, high-performing system that scales effortlessly and promotes user trust.

 Conclusion